I-GUIDE/data-catalog-archive/schema/core.md

 |keywords | CreativeWork | DefinedTerm  \| Text \| URL	| 0+ |Keywords or tags used to describe the dataset, delimited by commas.|
 |funding| CreativeWork | Grant | 0+ | A Grant that directly or indirectly provide funding or sponsorship for creation of the dataset.|

+The following is an example implementation of recommended metadata properties for a SchemaOrg Dataset item:

 <pre lang="json">
 {